Skip to content

 Works Alongside Existing Tools

-The plugin is designed to work alongside Prettier, eslint-plugin-react, @typescript-eslint, and any other ESLint plugins you use.
+The plugin is designed to work alongside eslint-plugin-react, @typescript-eslint, and any other ESLint plugins you use.
 It does not duplicate their rules or conflict with their fixes.

 Next Steps